-Course reserves are books, articles, DVDs, and other types of items that your professors have made available for you to use for your courses.
+Course reserves are books, articles, DVDs, and other types of items that your professors have made available for you and your classmates to share for use in your courses.

 There are two types of reserves: physical and electronic.
 Physical reserves are available at the Library Service Desk in the Guerrieri Academic Commons.
 These items circulate for a short time and usually must be used in the library.
+This lets a class share a resource so you all don't have to buy your own copies.
 "Electronic reserves" are simply online readings posted by your instructor on your course's MyClasses page.
-Copies of some, but not all, required textbooks are available for short term use in the library.
-(Most of these are personal copies on loan from your professors!
-If a textbook for your class is NOT on reserve, it doesn't hurt to ask your professor if he or she has an extra copy that could be shared as a course reserve!)
+Copies of some, but not all, required textbooks are available for short-term use in the library.
+(Most of these are personal copies on loan from your professors.
+If a textbook for your class is NOT on reserve, it doesn't hurt to ask your professor if he or she has an extra copy that could be loaned or donated to the library to use as a course reserve.)

 Just come up to the Library Service Desk, and tell a staff person that you would like to check out a Course Reserve.
 You will need your Gull Card (or your barcode app).
 If you can provide the Shelf Name and Number of the item you want, the staff person can quickly retrieve the item from the back and check it out to you.
 You can find this "location" information in our searchable Reserves catalog, to the right of the item's title.